 The trader does not have a plan B, in the unfavorable situation, he will not be able to terminate the unprofitable positions but will go on averaging with the hope that the price will break out.

 That is why both averaging and the Martingale system are considered to be the killers of trade deposits.

 Running ahead of the story, I will express my position regarding this statement.
 I think that the listed instruments can be a strong weapon in the hands of a professional but, for the beginners, such strategies are not suitable.

 The main reason for a deposit’s drain is the emotion and the inability to follow the planned strategy.
-I would be glad if my readers could make a sober estimate of whether they are able to close a loss position in averaging on time.
+I would be glad if my readers could make a sober estimate of whether they can close a loss position is averaging on time.
 If not, then at this stage it is not worth using such an approach on the real account.

 THE TRADING STRATEGY BASED ON MARTINGALE AND AVERAGING STRATEGIES

 By combining the Martingale method and averaging, we get a ready-made trading strategy with the following rules.